Blessed Are God’s Sons and Daughters

 Refrain: With them numbered may we be, Now and through eternity.

-3. They are justified by grace, They enjoy a solid peace;
+3. They are justified by grace.
+They enjoy Christ’s solid peace.

 Refrain: With them numbered may we be, Now and through eternity.